aafulei/sublime-python-snippets/README.md

-# My Python Snippets for Sublime Text
+# My Python Package for Sublime Text 3

-The real purpose is to override and thus remove unnecessary built-in snippets.
+This package overrides the files of the same names in the default Python package of Sublime Text 3.
+For the files that are not overridden, they will continue to function as default.

+1. Remove unnecessary built-in snippets
+2. Update Python build systems

 ## Install